 Prior to construction, workers shall be trained about the need to avoid cultural properties, how to identify cultural properties, and procedures to follow if undocumented cultural properties, including gravesites, are found during construction.
 If human remains are encountered during construction, the Permittee shall immediately halt construction at such location and promptly notify local law enforcement and the State Archaeologist.
 Construction at such location shall not proceed until authorized by local law enforcement and the State Archaeologist.
+The Permittee shall keep records of compliance with this section and provide them upon the request of Department of Commerce staff or Commission staff.

-5.3.17 Interference
+5.3.18 Interference